Daniel-Sinkin/Master-Thesis/README.md

 https://www.youtube.com/watch?v=QQceTDjA4f4
  * "Your blocks must never be less than 128 threads (4 warps) as they consecutively are able to load an entire memory page together (128 * 8 = 1024 Byte)"
+ * Memory Patterns make up a difference of 10x therefore they are the most important aspect; occupancy is the second most important as it makes up a factor of 2.